Whitehall Study: International impact

-According to Whitehall study researchers, "a steep inverse association between social class, as assessed by grade of employment, and mortality from a wide range of diseases" has been demonstrated.
-Summing up the moral of the Whitehall studies, the researchers concluded that "more attention should be paid to the social environments, job design, and the consequences of income inequality."

 Explanations and implications

 Subjects of Whitehall II in the lowest employment grades were more likely to have many of the established risk factors of coronary heart disease (CHD): a propensity to smoke, lower height-to-weight ratio, less leisure time, and higher blood pressure.
 However, even after normalizing for those factors, the lower employment grades were still at greater risk for a heart attack; another factor was at work.

 Some have pointed to cortisol, a hormone produced by the body as a response to stress.
 An effect of cortisol release is a reduction in the immune system's efficacy through lymphocyte manipulation.
 One theory explaining the connection between immune-efficiency and CHD is that infectious pathogens, such as herpes or Chlamydia, are at least partially responsible for coronary diseases.
 Therefore, a body with a chronically suppressed immune system will be less able to prevent CHD.

 A study of the cortisol awakening response (the difference between cortisol levels upon awakening and thirty minutes later) further supports the significance of cortisol.
 Workers showed no significant difference in cortisol levels upon awakening, regardless of socioeconomic position.
 However, the lower employment grades showed significantly higher levels thirty minutes later, particularly if it was a workday.
 Researchers concluded that to be caused by chronic stress and its anticipation.

 This seems counter-intuitive: one usually thinks of those with the most decision-making responsibility as the ones with the most stressful lives.
 One theory is that the lower one is on the chain of command, the less control one has over his or her life.
 Not having to take orders on how to perform a task, or when to do it, results in lower heart rate, stress hormones, and blood pressure than being told how and when to perform it.

 This theory, however, is not without its detractors.
 A Finnish study conducted a cohort study similar to Whitehall, but with greater analysis of the worker's stress.
 The study determined that decision autonomy was not a significant contributing factor to coronary heart disease, but that lack of predictability in the workplace was a significant factor.
 In the Finnish study, "predictability" was defined as high stability of work and lack of unexpected changes, and was found to correlate closely to employment grade.